danjambur/pelican-netlifyCMS/README.md

 Then go to [netlify](https://app.netlify.com) and start a new project.
 Pick your new Github repository.

-Fill out the build command and public folder:
+Fill out the build command and dist folder:

 **Build command:** `make publish`
 **Folder:** `/dist`